“Open the windows.” June grunts. She waves her hands in no particular direction, “It’s a furnace in here.”

 “My mom says that you should be able to get on Medicaid or something.”
 Grace continues.
-Her mother (a hospital billing person) should know the nocks and crannies of the healthcare system, which in Capitalist America is only free for those living in crushing, grinding poverty, and even then maybe.
-“Kids like you can get on it pretty easy.
+Her mother, a medical coder at Southwestern Regional, should know the nooks and crannies of the American health care system.
+“Poor kids like you can get on it pretty easy.
 She says that even Republicans can’t stand the thought of sick kids.”

 “I went with Mrs. Rodriguez yesterday and filled out the paperwork for her.”
 June says.
 She’s divorced the term “mom” from her vocabulary, preferring instead to refer to her mother like a substitute math teacher, some stranger who’ll never have any real part in raising or caring for her.
 “It’ll take time for it to go through.”